theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/FluidComponents/README.md

 Now mass balance is already looking pretty scary and complicated.

+Thankfully though, we are coming at this problem already knowing the total mass flowrate.
+The whole idea is to iterate the pressure change from the mass flowrate.

 To help us. we use another property of parallel pipe systems, that the sum of pressure change across each pipe section is equal, including hydrostatic pressure and pressure drop etc.